Paper Software

 No. Contract Tools is not, and does not contain, adware, malware, spyware, or any other junk by any other name.
 We take your security very seriously.

-• We digitally sign every release of Contract Tools with a DigiCert Extended Validation certificate.
+- We digitally sign every release of Contract Tools with a DigiCert Extended Validation Code Signing Certificate.